petar-ceho/nnfs_book/README.md

 #### Convolutions:
 Convolutions classes are implemented with shapes conv2d[m,h,w] and conv3d[m,h,w,nc] current suported parameters are padding(zero-padding) and strides,weights parameters takes a tupple as input with shape 2d[h,w,nc_out] and 3d[h,w,nc_in,nc_out],biases int for shape that should match nc_out from weights.

-Tests are written for zero-padding(2d,3d) and conv2d,conv3d(forward,backward) and its performed by initializing inputs/parameters in pytorch performing the forward/backward in pytorch and our conv implementation with same params,and comparing the values with np.allclose() because of numerical instability.
+Tests are written for zero-padding(2d,3d) and conv2d,conv3d(forward,backward) and its performed by initializing inputs/parameters in pytorch performing the forward/backward in pytorch and our conv implementation with same params,and comparing the values and gradients with np.allclose() because of numerical instability.

 code example conv3d:
 ```python